-Join us to chat about all things related to London transport on our new Facebook group, Londonist Roundel Ramblings — everyone welcome.
+Join us to chat about all things related to London transport on our Facebook group, Londonist Roundel Ramblings — everyone welcome.

 However, there are plenty of stations that don't quite qualify as step-free, but are still usable for those who can't handle stairs, be that for disability or health reasons, travelling with buggies or luggage, or just a prejudice against steps.
 The precise details of which stations you can avoid stairs at are far too complex to fit on the normal tube map, which is why the Avoiding Stairs Tube Guide exists.